Dallas Zoo: Events

 Safari Nights is the zoo's concert series that takes place on eight consecutive Saturday nights during the summer season.

-Running For Rhinos is a 1k or 5k run to raise money to help protect rhinos in the wild.
-The event features door prizes, massages, awards, and foods.

-Halloween Nights at the Dallas Zoo is a four night event held every October just days before Halloween.

 Zoo To Do is the zoo's annual fundraising gala.
 Patrons of this exclusive event have the opportunity to view the animals, enjoy food from some of Dallas’ top chefs, bid on auction items, and dance.

 Dollar Day at the zoo is held one day in July and one day in November.
 The zoo shows its appreciation to the community for its support with $1 admission all day.
 Families can look for dollar deals on food, drinks and gifts throughout the zoo.

 Zoo Lights is the zoo's Christmas celebration event.
 Visitors can drive through a one-mile long trail that has over one million lights.
 Many of the lights are in the shape of zoo animals.

 Future

 In Spring 2017, hippos returned to the zoo for the first time since the death of their last hippo 15 years back with the opening of Simmons Hippo Outpost.
-In February 2016 ground was broken on the $13.5 million, 3.5 acre immersive habitat that houses three Nile hippos; one male and two females.
-The habitat features an overlook deck and an underwater viewing area as well as be visible from the Wilds of Africa Monorail Safari.
+In February 2016 ground was broken on the $13.5 million, 3.5 acre immersive habitat that houses four Nile hippos; one male (Gus) and three females (Boipelo, Addy, and Kalo).
+The habitat features an overlook deck and an underwater viewing area.

 The Dallas Zoo Conservation Education & Science Center is a proposed 70400 sqft facility that will be located adjacent to ZooNorth.
 The facility will be a teaching laboratory for conservation of the world ecology systems and will be LEED certified silver level category.
 It will include research, teaching and interpretive facilities, and will become the new entrance to the zoo.
 This project is currently in the design phase and on hold pending funding.